Cloudoki/superadmin/README.md

 - **npm run build** will build the files inside the /dist folder without triggering a watch
 - **npm run update** will update dependencies and run build

+## NOTE:
+If tasks are not working try deleting the node_modules folder and run `npm install` again.

 ### Run

 Run the command: